Leaked transcript: Inside Elon Musk’s first meeting with Twitter employees

 Leslie Berland

-You have, you have certainly been very vocal on Twitter.
+You have certainly been very vocal on Twitter.
 You are very vocal on Twitter.
-And often your tweets and even emojis, create news cycles.
-You know, you have been also critical of the company on Twitter, which obviously impacts lots of discussions, conversations, and perceptions from whether it be partners or even now employees.
+And often your tweets and even emojis create news cycles.
+You have been also critical of the company on Twitter, which obviously impacts lots of discussions, conversations, and perceptions from whether it be partners or even now employees.
 How do you think about these tweets?
-Do you look at the reaction, and think about the reaction of these tweets?
+Do you look at the reaction and think about the reaction of these tweets?
 I’m just curious about the thinking behind the tweet, if you will.

 Elon Musk

-Well, I think that it would be helpful, you know— one thing about words is that it’s hard to convey tone.
-And so it’s possible for… Essentially, people will sometimes take the words and then assume they were said in maybe an angry way, or, you know, a vindictive way or something like that.
-But, I mean, hopefully you can tell like my normal tone is not… I’m not an angry person.
+Well, I think that it would be helpful, you know — one thing about words is that it’s hard to convey tone.
+And so it’s possible for … Essentially, people will sometimes take the words and then assume they were said in maybe an angry way or a vindictive way or something like that.
+But, I mean, hopefully you can tell my normal tone is not ...
+I’m not an angry person.
 I almost never raise my voice.
 So like, in a year, I might not have raised my voice.
-So this is not a, you know… Sometimes people may think oh, wow, he’s sort of yelling and screaming or something, but I’m really not.
+So this is not a, you know ...
+Sometimes people may think, “oh, wow, he’s sort of yelling and screaming” or something, but I’m really not.
 So maybe there’s some way to indicate tone?
 I mean, emoji sorta do that.
-But I don’t know maybe there could have like, I don’t know, an irony flag or something: This is an ironic tweet.
+But I don’t know, maybe they could have like, I don’t know, an irony flag or something: This is an ironic tweet.
 Something like that.

 Leslie Berland